flyvictor/objective-c-style-guide/README.md

 # Fly Victor Objective-C Style Guide

 This style guide outlines the coding conventions of the iOS team at Fly Victor.
-We welcome your feedback in [issues](https://github.com/flyvictor/objetive-c-style-guide/issues)

 Forked, and adapted from the [NYT Objective-C Style guide](https://github.com/NYTimes/objective-c-style-guide/).

 ## Introduction